enroute-mobi/chouette-core/INSTALL.md

 bundle exec rails server
 ```

-You will then have access to your local server on `http://localhost:3000`.
+You will then have access to your local server on `http://localhost:3000`, where you can create an account.

 The next step could be to import a set of sample data to populate the local database.